 Planning to have a baby

-If you are thinking about having a baby in future, there are some things you can do to improve your chances.
+If you are thinking about having a baby in future, there are some things you can do to improve your chances of conceiving.
 Preconception is the period leading up to getting pregnant.
-This is a great time for both men and women to focus on ways to improve their health, and increase the chance of pregnancy and having a healthy baby.
+This is a great time for people, regardless of their gender to focus on ways to improve their health and increase the chance of pregnancy and having a healthy baby.

 The earlier you start the conversations about having a baby, the better.
 Here are some things you and your partner (if any) should start thinking about now: